 During our weekend in NYC stay, we explored the Long Island City waterfront, also known as Hunter’s Point South Park.
 The new park includes a central green, playgrounds, adult fitness equipment, a dog run, a bikeway, a waterside promenade, picnic terraces, a basketball court, a 30-foot-tall cantilevered platform for viewing the skyline and waterfront, and a 13,000 square foot pavilion that contains comfort stations, concessions, and an elevated cafe plaza.

 If you are in New York City for the 4th of July, the Macys Fireworks Spectacular should always be part of your agenda.
 Over the past many years, we have been out of town, so we’d watch the fireworks on television.
 Well, I can tell you that it doesn’t come close to watching them in person.
 Watching from the rooftop of Pier 17 in the South Street Seaport this year was pure magic.
 To watch the entire skyline, river and bridges lit up with the most beautiful fireworks we’ve ever seen was unforgettable.
 We were so fortunate to view the show from this vantage point thanks to Hilton’s partnership with Macy’s which provides guests unique opportunities throughout the year including the iconic Macy’s Thanksgiving Day Parade.

-I’d say on average I receive at least ten messages a day from readers or friends asking for suggestions on what to do with their children when traveling to New York City.
+I’d say on average I receive at least ten messages a day from readers or friends asking for suggestions on what to do with their children during a weekend in NYC.
 I keep a mental running list of my kids’ favorites, so I wasn’t surprised to see some of those same activities listed on Hilton’s Weekend Like A Local Package too!

 Cruise Around The City!